LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 1. Open the Preview window like you did before, and start a new session by clicking **Reset Session** in the upper-right corner.
 2. Enter “aloha.”
 You will see that the bot responds to this new greeting with "Hello World!"

-## Step 4: Connect your bot to Conversational Cloud
+## Step 4: Connect your bot to LiveEngage

 ### Create the skill and user agent

 In this step, you create a user agent for the bot.
 The user agent will have an assigned skill, which you'll create first.

-1. On the left sidebar in Conversational Cloud, click the user icon ("Manage users and skills").
+1. On the left sidebar in LiveEngage, click the user icon ("Manage users and skills").

 2. Click the **Skills** tab, and then click **Add skill** at the bottom of the page.